s0l0ist/node-seal/USAGE.md

 // Both types of encoders accept a plainText as an optional parameter.
 // If not provided, will return a new plainText conatining the encoded
 // data.
 If one is specified, it will be modified and the function
-// will return an undefined.
+// will return void.
 // Ex:
 //
 // // Create a plainText
-// const plainTextA = Morfix.PlainText()
+// const plainTextA = seal.PlainText()
 //
 // //... some time later ...
 //